rackerlabs/technical-blog/content/blog/2021/2021-07-28-new-post/index.md

 ---

-Replace with short intro sentence or two.
+When you need to save important emails, we recommend that you save them to your personal network storage (P drive).

 <!--more-->

 ### Overview

-When you need to save important emails, we recommend that you save them to your personal network storage (P drive).
-You should create a folder on your P drive that you will use to store the emails.
+You should create a folder on
+your P drive that you will use to store the emails.
 Please read the following options you have when you need to save email(s), and then see below for detailed instructions.
 You must use Outlook (not Outlook Web App) to follow these instructions.